smalot/MagentoConnectorBundle/README.md

 ## Installing the Magento Connector in an Akeneo PIM development environment

 The following installation instructions are meant for development on the Magento Connector itself.
+Start by setting up a working installation as previously explained.

-To install the Magento connector for development purposes, the best way is to clone it anywhere on your file system and create a symbolic link to your Akeneo installation's src folder.
+Then clone the Magento Connector bundle anywhere on your file system and create a symbolic link to your Akeneo installation's vendor folder (after renaiming/deleting the previous one).

-After that, add bundles to your `AppKernel.php`:

-    $bundles[] = new Pim\Bundle\MagentoConnectorBundle\PimMagentoConnectorBundle();

-Don't forget to add guzzle in the composer.json of the pim

-    "require": {
-        "guzzle/service": ">=3.6.0,<3.8.0"
-    },

-and to reinstall pim assets
+Don't forget to reinstall pim assets (again):

     php app/console pim:installer:assets